 In this article, I will show you how to choose the best agency or freelancer to build your digital product without dealing with the fear of losing your money.

-So, we have recently started working with a client from the US on his new e-commerce website.
-During our first meetings and when discussing an estimation, a challenge that we didn’t encounter in some time popped up.
-They asked me: “Since you guys are based in Europe, and I’m in the US – how can I make sure everything goes smoothly… meaning I don’t lose my money?”
+We recently started working with a client from the US on his new e-commerce website.
+During our first meetings, a challenge that we didn’t encounter in some time popped up when discussing an estimation.
+“Since you guys are based in Europe, and I’m in the US – how can I make sure everything goes smoothly… meaning I don’t lose my money?”

 It struck me that many more potential clients and partners must be settling for local development teams that they don’t have great chemistry or relationship with instead of searching for the best possible partner worldwide because of the fear of getting scammed.